-- (i) Assistance for parenting orders - A. The Commission may make a grant of legal assistance for a court application for a parenting order under the Family Law Act 1975 if the Commission is satisfied that: - I. there is a dispute about a substantial issue, and - II. any of the following circumstances apply: - the party has a certificate under section 60i of the Family Law Act 1975 in relation to the dispute; or - participation in FDR services is inappropriate in accordance with Guideline 4 (4)(c) of Guideline 4 (4). - (ii) Assistance for applications to discharge or vary parenting arrangements - A. Subject to Guideline 4 (4)(d)(ii)B the Commission may make a grant of legal assistance for a court application to discharge or vary a parenting order or to set aside a registered parenting plan under the Family Law Act 1975 if the Commission is satisfied that: - I. there is a dispute about a substantial issue, - II. any of the following circumstances apply: - the party has a certificate under section 60i of the Family Law Act 1975 about the dispute; - participation in FDR services is inappropriate in accordance with Guideline 4 (4)(c) of Guideline 4 (4), and - III. any of the following circumstances apply: - there has been a material change in circumstances since the parenting order was made or the parenting plan was registered, or - the court application is imperative.
+- (i) Assistance for parenting orders - A. The Commission may make a grant of legal assistance for a court application for a parenting order under the Family Law Act 1975 if the Commission is satisfied that: - I. any of the following circumstances apply: - the application is made by a victim or victim-survivor who has or is experiencing family violence; - the application is made by a person with disability who is in receipt of a disability support pension and or receives support from NDIS; and - II. there is a dispute about a substantial issue, and - III. any of the following circumstances apply: - the party has a certificate under section 60i of the Family Law Act 1975 in relation to the dispute; or - participation in FDR services is inappropriate in accordance with Guideline 4 (4)(c) of Guideline 4 (4). - B. A grant of legal assistance for a court application for a parenting order under the Family Law Act 1975 will not be provided for any matter that does not meet the test in Guideline 4 (4)(e)(i)A.I. above. - (ii) Assistance for applications to discharge or vary parenting arrangements - A. Subject to Guideline 4 (4)(d)(ii)B the Commission may make a grant of legal assistance for a court application to discharge or vary a parenting order or to set aside a registered parenting plan under the Family Law Act 1975 if the Commission is satisfied that: - I. any of the following circumstances apply: - the application is made by a victim or victim-survivor who has or is experiencing family violence; - the application is made by a person with disability who is in receipt of a disability support pension and or receives support from NDIS; and - II. there is a dispute about a substantial issue, - III. any of the following circumstances apply: - the party has a certificate under section 60i of the Family Law Act 1975 about the dispute; - participation in FDR services is inappropriate in accordance with Guideline 4 (4)(c) of Guideline 4 (4), and - IV. any of the following circumstances apply: - there has been a material change in circumstances since the parenting order was made or the parenting plan was registered, or - the court application is imperative.